-- review the design of the existing DC&P and ICFR after assuming office; and - design any modifications to the existing DC&P and ICFR determined to be necessary following his or her review, prior to certifying the design of the issuer's DC&P and ICFR.
+- (a) review the design of the existing DC&P and ICFR after assuming office; and - (b) design any modifications to the existing DC&P and ICFR determined to be necessary following his or her review,

-PART 4 FAIR PRESENTATION, FINANCIAL CONDITION AND RELIABILITY OF FINANCIAL REPORTING
+PRESENTATION, FINANCIAL CONDITION AND RELIABILITY OF FINANCIAL REPORTING

-Fair presentation of financial condition, results of operations and cash flows
+4.1.
+Fair presentation of financial condition, financial performance and cash flows

-Fair presentation not limited to issuer's GAAP - The forms included in the Regulation require each certifying officer to certify that an issuer's financial statements (including prior period comparative financial information) and other financial information included in the annual or interim filings fairly present in all material respects the financial condition, results of operations and cash flows of the issuer, as of the date and for the periods presented.
+Fair presentation not limited to issuer's GAAP - The forms included in the Regulation require each certifying officer to certify that an issuer's financial statements (including prior period comparative financial information) and other financial information included in the annual or interim filings fairly present in all material respects the financial condition, financial performance and cash flows of the issuer, as of the date and for the periods presented.